cristiroma/local-development-stack/README.md

 # Docker development stack for PHP projects using Nginx, PHP-FPM and MySQL

-This Nginx/PHP/MySQL stack is super-easy to setup, and it could replace entirely your local typical LAMP setup, or work in parallel on alternative ports.
+This stack is super-easy to setup, and it could replace entirely your local typical LAMP setup, or work in parallel on alternative ports.

+Current component list:

+1. nginx HTTP server
+2. Varnish server
+3. PHP-FPM 5 & 7
+4. MySQL
+5. Mailtrap to debug emails
+6. Apache Tomcat 7 to integrate with J2EE apps
+7. Apache Solr 6 full-text search engine

 Benefits: